rupajietishere/airline-support-agent/README.md

 🤝 Acknowledgments

-* **Google Gen AI Intensive Course** for the foundational knowledge and project inspiration.
+* **Google Gen AI Intensive Course Capstone 2025 Q1** for the foundational knowledge and project inspiration.
 * **Kaggle** for providing the original computing environment.
 * The maintainers of LangChain and LangGraph for their incredible agentic frameworks.